 The forthcoming complete streets strategy formalizes the commitment to create a more multi-modal transportation network by making roads safer and more comfortable for all users.
 This strategy is intended to work in tandem with the Active Transportation Strategy (previously discussed in Section 3.0).
-There will be other complementary policies and strategies touch upon in this TMP, including Transportation Demand Management (TDM) discussed in Section 6.4 that provides education and programming strategies that can complement infrastructure additions by encouraging people to try active transportation for at least some of their trips, as well as road safety strategies discussed in Section 6.3; while not a replacement for purpose-built active transportation infrastructure, traffic calming where warranted can make streets safer for all road users and more inviting for vulnerable road users.
+There will be other complementary policies and strategies touch upon in this TMP, including road safety strategies (refer to Section 6.3) like traffic calming - while not a replacement for purpose-built active transportation infrastructure, traffic calming where warranted can make streets safer for all road users and more inviting for vulnerable road users; as well as Transportation Demand Management (TDM) (refer to Section 6.4) that provides education and programming strategies that can complement infrastructure additions by encouraging people to try active transportation for at least some of their trips.